Figure53/ActionSync/README.md

 Arguments: none

 Clients should send this before disconnecting, as a courtesy notice to the server that it may stop sending to a particular client.

+<a name="time-def"></a>

+## Time structure

+OSC's native types are limited to 32 bits, which is insufficient for high-precision timing.
+So for arguments listed as "time" above, we take an approach similar to NTP and OSC's time tag structure, splitting the time in seconds into two 32-bit integers.
+The first carries the integer portion of the value, while the second carries the remainder (multiplied by 2^32).